ghostwriting faq’s

 Where has your writing been published?

-My short stories and essays have been published in Glimmer Train, Portable Magic: An Anthology, PANK Magazine, Storychord, Used Furniture Review, Write Naked, and other outlets.
+My short stories and essays have been published in magazines such as Glimmer Train, Portable Magic: An Anthology, PANK Magazine, Storychord, Used Furniture Review, Write Naked, and others.
 They have won awards from Glimmer Train‘s Fiction Open (2019) and Short Fiction Open (2015), semifinalist in American Short Fiction‘s Halifax Ranch Fiction Prize (2021), and the Authors First Story Contest (2014).

 You can always check out my blog for a small taste of my style, keeping in mind that ghostwritten work is in your voice, not mine.